Core Course Requirements

 Cancelling/Dropping a Course

-If you decide that you no longer want to take an elective course, cancel it as soon as possible.
+If you decide that you no longer want to take an elective course, cancel it as soon as possible on ACORN and prior to the drop deadline.
 This applies to elective courses that you've added to the waiting list, as well as those in which you are enrolled.
 Please do not occupy an elective space that you know you do not want.
 Only by cancelling the elective course will your space become available to another student.

 You will be responsible for any academic penalties incurred if you do not cancel courses by the appropriate deadlines.
 The academic drop deadlines are listed in the Sessional Dates.

 Conflicts occur when you enroll in courses that take place at the same time.
 Your core course schedule is set in such a way that no core courses will conflict.
 When adding electives to your schedule, it's important to make sure none of your elective courses overlap with each other or with your core courses in time because ACORN won't prevent you from enrolling in courses that conflict.
 If you choose to enroll in conflicting courses, please note that no special consideration or accommodation will be made for any problems that occur as a result (e.g. term tests scheduled at the same time, assignment due dates, attendance).
 Since you can't be at two places at the same time, avoid conflicts in your schedule.

 Not all classroom locations are wheelchair-accessible.
 If you require wheelchair access, please inform the Office of the Registrar and Student Services of your courses as soon as possible so that accommodations can be made.